Vivek-04022001/documentation/docs/i18n-l10n/resync-translations.md

         for po in `find . -name "*.po"` ; do msgfmt --no-hash -o `dirname $po`/`basename $po .po`.mo $po; done
     ```

-    You can ignore the errors `'msgid' and 'msgstr' entries do not both end with '\n'`.
+    You can ignore the errors `'msgid' and 'msgstr' entries don't both end with '\n'`.
     If there are other errors, please fix them.

 5. Release.